 UBS, Banco do Brasil to create investment banking venture in South America

-SAO PAULO, Sept 23 (Reuters) - Switzerland's UBS Group AG UBSG.S and state-controlled Banco do Brasil SA BBAS3.SA signed a preliminary agreement on Monday to create a joint venture in investment banking in South America, the Brazilian bank said in a securities filing.
+SAO PAULO, Sept 23 (Reuters) - Switzerland's UBS Group AG UBSG.S and state-controlled Banco do Brasil SA BBAS3.SA signed an agreement on Monday to create a joint venture in investment banking in South America, the Brazilian bank said in a securities filing.

-According to the filing, the new joint venture will provide investment banking services in Brazil and a number of other South American countries: Argentina, Chile, Peru, Paraguay and Uruguay.

-Banco do Brasil said in the filing UBS would hold 50.01% of the joint venture.
-Reuters reported the deal talks earlier this month.
+According to the filing, the new joint venture will provide investment banking services in Brazil and other South American countries: Argentina, Chile, Peru, Paraguay and Uruguay.
+UBS will have a majority in the joint venture, the bank said.
+Reuters reported the deal earlier this month.

 (Reporting by Tatiana Bautzer, Editing by Rosalba O'Brien)